acs-reichelt/youtube-comment-reader/README.md

 8. If you want to reply to or upvote a comment you may click on the comment time (e.g. "6 hours ago") above the comment text.
 This will open a new regular YouTube window with the regarding comment as the "Highlighted comment" appearing immediately under the video player.
 That way you can interact with the regular YouTube user interface to upvote and reply to a comment.

 #### Tip:
-- Use (left, right, up, down) array keys to quickly navigate through comments and replies (although, of course, mouse clicks work as well).
+- Use (left, right, up, down) arrow keys to quickly navigate through comments and replies (although, of course, mouse clicks work as well).
 - use up & down keys to go from one row to another
 - use the right arrow key to dive into details (of a currently selected row)
 - use the left arrow key to leave the details and return to parent list